 The Alaska Airlines credit card is one one of the best ways to earn valuable Alaska Airlines miles.
-With a 40,000-mile bonus after you meet minimum spending requirements, you’ll be well on your way to a vacation in Hawaii, Mexico or some place even further.
+With a 40,000-mile bonus and a $100 statement credit after you meet minimum spending requirements, you’ll be well on your way to a vacation in Hawaii, Mexico or some place even further.

 You also get valuable perks like a free checked bag for you and up to six companions on the same reservation, and you’ll earn 3x miles on Alaska Airlines purchases.

 But the most valuable perk of all is the annual Alaska Airlines credit card companion fare, which can be used across the Alaska Airlines network and can include a stopover.
 A ticket from the east coast to Hawaii with a stopover on the West Coast can easily cost over $800.
 With the Alaska Airlines credit card companion fare, you can fly a second passenger for just $121 ($99 fare, plus taxes and fees from $22).
 That could mean a total savings of $700, which easily makes the $75 annual fee worth it.

 Alaska Airlines operates lots of flights from the West Coast, so the Alaska Airlines credit card should be in the wallets of any West Coast travelers.
 However, with the value and versatility of Mileage Plan miles, travelers from everywhere can find great value in the card.

 |For more credit card news, deals and analysis sign-up for our newsletter here.|